katzarsky/BitStream/README.md

 =========

 Bit stream codec implementation.
 Written in AS3.
-Faciliates creation of binary string that consist of arbitrary long items in bits.
+Faciliates creation of binary string that consist of arbitrary-length items in bits.

 - Can be used in variety of binary codecs.
 - Can be used with Base64 codec to send the encoded binary string over JSON, HTTP or other non-binary transport.